 From the trailhead, the trail switches back and forth steeply many times to climb to the flat top ridges of High Mesa and Big Park.
 In most areas the trail is distinct and easily followed.
 Just beyond the East Fork of the Little Cimarron River, the trail uses the Coyote park road for about 1/3 mile.
 At the top of the hill, the trail separates again and drops into the Big Blue drainage.

-Overall, Alpine Trail is the 21st most popular horseback riding trail of all 68 horseback riding in Colorado.
+Overall, Alpine Trail is the 20th most popular horse trail of all 67 horseback rides in Colorado.